haltcase/babel-plugin-partial-application/readme.md

 // -> SyntaxError: src.js: Cannot use placeholder as an identifier.
 ```

-The reason this plugin uses `_` by default then is not to spite
+The reason this plugin uses `_` by default then is not to make your life harder.
-you or cause harm.
-There are a few reasons this is not seen as
+There are a few reasons this is not seen as problematic.
-problematic.

 1. `_` is a common symbol for partial application